biojs/biojs/README.md

 [Detailed installation instructions](http://edu.biojs.net/series/101/02_getting_started.html).

-Even tough you can install node on Windows, a Unix-like OS is generally a more productive development enviroment.
+Even tough you can easily install node on Windows, a Unix-like OS is generally a more productive development enviroment.

 How to build a BioJS package
 ----------------------------